This post includes affiliate links.

 Once you finished the slip stitches, you will sew one of the now short sides together as I show it below.

-You pull the yarn end tide and sew it up and turn the hat right side out.
+You pull the yarn end tight and sew it up and turn the hat right side out.
 Now you can add a pom-pom if you like.
-I sure added a faux fur pom-pom in white because I really felt like it provided some extra beauty to it.
+I added a faux fur pom-pom in white because I really felt like it provided some extra beauty to it.

 I hope you realized now how easy it is to make a beanie or a hat such as the Sunset Striped Hat from a rectangle.
 Any rectangle, in fact, can be potentially be a hat or beanie in the end.